 So, you have decided you want to try your hand at the paleo lifestyle, but you don’t know where to start?
-Well, it isn’t nearly as complicated as it may seem; contrary to popular belief, going paleo doesn’t mean that you have to be a miserable hermit who only eats meat and plant based foods.
+Well, it isn’t nearly as complicated as it may seem; contrary to popular belief, going paleo doesn’t mean that you have to be a miserable hermit who only eats meat and plant-based foods.
 Truthfully, with the proper amount of research, some creative recipes, and a little trial and error in the kitchen, you don’t really have to give up your favorite foods; you just need to re-invent them a little.
 Take a look at these 7 essential steps to switching to a paleo lifestyle.

 1 Throw Out Unhealthy Food

 The first step you need to take to start your paleo lifestyle is cleaning out your pantry!
-There is no need to keep temptation lingering around the house, office, car, etc. Grab a trash bag and a box for the things you can donate to the local food pantry.
+There is no need to keep temptation lingering around the house, office, car, etc. Grab a trash bag and a box of the things you can donate to the local food pantry.
 The majority of things in your pantry may be pretty easily spotted as non-paleo.
 But, for the rest, you need to read labels!
 I cannot express this enough.
-Reading labels will become your best friend and before long, you will have a great idea of what things you can and cannot have with a simple glance.
+Reading labels will become your best friend and before long, you will have a great idea of what things you can and cannot have a simple glance.

 Remember to keep in mind the simple paleo rules:

-- Avoid grains, such as, flour, bread, pasta, cookies, cakes, bagels, muffins, tortillas, chips, rice, quinoa, rye, oats, and buckwheat.
+- Avoid grains, such as flour, bread, pasta, cookies, cakes, bagels, muffins, tortillas, chips, rice, quinoa, rye, oats, and buckwheat.